learn-anything/programming-languages/README.md

 - [Tengo](https://github.com/d5/tengo) - Fast script language for Go.
 - [Ciao](https://github.com/ciao-lang/ciao) - Programming language that builds up from a logic-based simple kernel, and is designed to be extensible and modular.
 - [V](https://vlang.io/) - Fast, safe, compiled language.
+- [Lobster](http://strlen.com/lobster/) - General purpose stand-alone programming language that comes with a built-in library suitable for making games and other graphical things.

 ## Related